necyberteam/discourse-tools/christophernhill_tools/README.md

    - ```get_topics.py```.
 Python 3 script to list topics and topic ids for topics with a specific tag ```zeta:launch-ready```!

+   - ```create_users.py```.
+Python 3 script to create a new set of user accounts from a list in a file and using Discourse API POST method.

  All the Discourse API scripts need environment variables set as listed below.

    -   ```export DISCOURSE_AUTH=??????????????????????????????????????????????```.
 This variable